Essentials Inside The Story

 Akshay Bhatia is currently leading the leaderboard at the AT&T Pebble Beach with a 15-under par total.
-But it’s not just his amazing scoreboard and play that everyone is talking about; rather, it’s his controversial putting technique that has a good portion of people talking.
+However, while his performance has everyone talking, his putting techniques have a good portion of people screaming controversy.

 Watch What’s Trending Now!

-Rick Golfs captioned the post, “Is Akshay anchoring here?
+Rick Golfs, a popular golf account on X, captioned the post, “Is Akshay anchoring here?
 I am not accusing.
 But there is a point to the question.
 The USGA and R&A screwed up royally when they banned anchoring but didn’t ban putter length.
 Because touching clothing is legal, it’s impossible to detect now.”

 Then, before the 2016 season officially started, the governing bodies feared anchoring was taking too much skill out of the game.
 The USGA and R&A officially banned anchoring with a rule that has been in effect since January 1, 2016.